Yes. Because the professors on the Washington Program are CMC faculty members, all coursework is treated as though it took place on CMC’s campus.

-Scripps students pay the Scripps comprehensive fee (tuition, room, and board) and receive a housing and meal allowance for the semester in Washington from the Scripps Office of Off-Campus Study.
+Scripps students pay the Scripps comprehensive fee (tuition, room, and board) and receive a housing and meal allowance for the semester in Washington from the Scripps Office of Study Abroad and Global Education (SAGE).

 HMC students pay the Harvey Mudd comprehensive fee (tuition, room, and board) and receive a housing and meal allowance for the semester in Washington from the HMC student accounts office.